-Another extremely common form of emergency weather alerts are the wireless emergency alerts provided by the National Weather Service.
-These alerts go beyond just the scope of weather—they also include AMBER Alerts as well as local emergencies.
-These government authorized alerts exist on almost every smartphone and send a direct text message to everyone in the affected area.
-Through the use of a special tone and repeated vibration, people instantly recognize the distinct sound of these alerts.
-Additionally, the service is able to pick up your location and send only alerts applicable to your physical location, overcoming some of the shortcomings of simple weather alert apps.
+Another extremely common form of emergency weather alert is the Wireless Emergency Alerts (WEA) provided by the National Weather Service.
+These alerts go beyond the scope of weather data—they also include AMBER Alerts and other local emergency notifications.
+These government-authorized alerts exist on almost every smartphone and send a direct text message to all users in the affected area.
+With a special notification tone and repeated vibration, people instantly recognize the distinct sound of these alerts.
+Additionally, the service is able to pick up your location and send only alerts that are applicable to your physical location, overcoming some of the shortcomings of simple weather alert apps.

-However, the wireless emergency alerts only allow for one-way communication and fail to provide specific details about an emergency situation.
-It’s also an unfortunate reality that many people have manually disabled these alerts after one loudly buzzed their phone at the wrong time.
-For business owners, it is not enough to solely rely on these government-provided text notifications to keeping their employees safe.
+However, Wireless Emergency Alerts allow only for one-way communication and fail to provide specific details about an emergency situation.
+It’s also an unfortunate reality that many people have manually disabled these alerts after one buzzed loudly on their phone at the wrong time.
+For business owners, it’s not enough to rely solely on these government-provided text notifications to keep employees safe.

 - Intuitive interface: Send out alerts with ease